Where do files go when downloaded?

 In your File Explorer window, you can navigate to your Downloads folder using the shortcut in the left pane or by clicking on Downloads under other headings such as Frequent Folders.

-Bonus Tip: Create a shortcut to your downloads folder to quickly get access to your downloads folder from the Desktop.
+Bonus Tip: Create a shortcut to your downloads folder to quickly get access to it from the Desktop.

-From the Finder, you can open the Downloads folder by opening a new Finder window (File → New Finder Window, or press ⌘-N) and navigating to
+From the Finder, you can open the Downloads folder by first clicking File → New Finder Window, or pressing the Command key+N. Then, click Downloads the left-hand pane.

 You can also access your downloads using the link on the Dock.
 In the lower right side of the dock, click Downloads.
 Your most recent downloads will spring out of the dock.